The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Update a Wishlist
-Used to update any metadata about a wishlist, for example, attribute groups, staff/store ID or wishlist name.  **Note this API is NOT used to update items on the wishlist.**
+Used to update any metadata about a wishlist, for example, attribute groups, staff/store ID or wishlist name.  *This API is NOT used to update items on the wishlist*

 You can update by internal Wishlist ID or wishlistRef, which is the retailer's own ID (which, for example may be assigned in the ecommerce system)